DawsonMacPhee/PBB-Manipulation-Library/README.md

 Functions

-    getBytes(unsigned char dest[], int bytes, void *src, int reverse) Copy bytes number of bytes from the src address to the unsigned char array dest.
+    getBytes(unsigned char dest[], int bytes, void *src, int reverse) Copy "bytes" number of bytes from the src address to the unsigned char array dest.
-        If reverse == 1, flip the copy order (little endian vs big endian).
+        If reverse is 1, flip the copy order (little endian vs big endian).

-    getBits(char dest[], int bytes, void *src, int start, int end) Retrieve bits beginnning in byte number "byte" and in range "start" to "end".
+    getBits(char dest[], int byte, void *src, int start, int end) Retrieve bits beginnning in byte number "byte" and in range "start" to "end".
         Convert the bits to characters and output to char array dest.

     bits2ull(char *bits)
-        Converts binary written in string form to an unsigned long long
+        Converts binary written in string form to an unsigned long long (returns)

     bits2ll(char *bits)
-        Converts binary written in string form to a signed long long
+        Converts binary written in string form to a signed long long (returns)

     spff(char *sign, char *exponent, char *significand, float *src) Converts a float into 3 strings; exponent, sign, and significand